weld-project/weld/python/README.md

 # Weld Python API

+This directory contains the Weld Python API and the Grizzly implementation.

 ## Prerequisites

 Build and run tests for Weld (the instructions for this are in the main `README.md`).